udel-biotm-lab/BERT-TPU/README.md

 ```

 ### Step 4: Pre-training/fine-tuning BERT model using TPU
-It might be more convenient to creat a bach file for the pre-training/fine-tuning (just put the following code in the file and change the variable accordingly).
+It might be more convenient to creat a bach file for the pre-training/fine-tuning (just put the following code in the file and change the variables accordingly).
+If you clone your code from GitHub, you can put this bash file to your GitHub repository.
 ```
 STORAGE_BUCKET=gs://subbert_file